-Little et al. (2020) hypothesize this process occurs in suboxic sediments and provides a significant amount of Ni to the ocean (0.6 to 2.3x108 Ni mol/yr or 0.2 to 0.6 times the riverine flux) (Little et al., 2020), but it is unclear if such a mechanism can feasibly provide a flux of this size.
-Sub-oxic sediments are defined as those at >1000m water depth with sediment O2 penetration <1cm(Morford and Emerson, 1999) and are estimated to have a Mn benthic flux of 0.7–1.3x1010 Mn mol/yr (Morford and Emerson, 1999).
-To calculate the flux of Ni out of suboxic sediments, Little et al. (2020) assumed Ni fluxes are coupled to Mn and multiplied the Ni/Mn ratio from porewater in oxic sediments (MANOP sites H and M; Klinkhammer, (1980)) by the suboxic Mn benthic flux. (can calculate representative flux from Shaw maybe?
-To say whether or not the oxic values used were a good guess?).
+Little et al. (2020) hypothesize this process provides a significant amount of Ni to the ocean (0.6 to 2.3x108 Ni mol/yr or 0.2 to 0.6 times the riverine flux) (Little et al., 2020), but it is unclear = the described mechanism can feasibly provide a flux of this size.
+The flux is proposed to occur in sub-oxic sediments (those at >1000m depth with sediment O2 penetration <1cm; Morford and Emerson, (1999)), as oxic sediments efficiently trap Ni in the Mn oxide cp and exhibit small to nonexistent gradients between bottom water and surface porewater Ni concentrations (e.g., Klinkhammer, 1980; Shaw et al., 1990; Versteegh et al., 2021). .
+To calculate the flux of Ni out of suboxic sediments, Little et al. (2020) assumed Ni fluxes are coupled to Mn and multiplied the Ni/Mn ratio from porewater in oxic sediments (MANOP sites H and M; Klinkhammer, (1980)) by the suboxic Mn benthic flux.

+How feasible is this flux?
 Given suboxic sediments cover approximately 4% of the seafloor (Morford and Emerson, 1999) and area of the seafloor is ~354x106 km2 (Costello et al., 2010), the benthic flux of Ni would be 400 to 1600 nmol Ni/cm2 kyr which is equal to or many times the delivery flux of Ni based on sediment trap data in the Atlantic (Klinkhammer, 1980; Kuss and Kremling, 1999).
-Therefore, all initially buried Ni must be mobilized to provide the described benthic flux, but Ni does get buried with sediment (Little et al., 2020; Shaw et al., 1990; Versteegh et al., 2021).
-Such a high benthic flux would not be necessary if it occurred in oxic settings as well, but this appears unlikely.
-Sediments from more common, pelagic oxic settings efficiently trap Ni in the Mn oxide cap and exhibit small to nonexistent gradients between bottom water and surface porewater Ni concentrations (Klinkhammer, 1980; Shaw et al., 1990; Versteegh et al., 2021).
-While there may be a benthic flux of Ni from suboxic sediments, it currently seems infeasible for the described mechanism to contribute such a significant Ni flux.
+Therefore, if the Atlantic sediment trap data is representative of the global oceans, all initially buried Ni must be mobilized to provide the described benthic flux, but Ni does get buried with sediment (Little et al., 2020; Shaw et al., 1990; Versteegh et al., 2021).
+While there may be a benthic flux of Ni from suboxic sediments, it currently seems infeasible for the described mechanism to contribute such a significant Ni flux, and so we tentatively exclude it from the marine Ni budget here.

 Outputs